A Working Holiday in Canada

 Despite the requirement to have travel insurance for a working holiday, there are still many people every year who consider not purchasing it.
 Here are the most common excuses, debunked.

-Working holiday insurance providers for British, Australian, New Zealand and Irish citizens taking part in the IEC
+Working holiday insurance providers for British, Australian, New Zealand, Irish and other European citizens taking part in the IEC

 A new requirement was introduced in November 2016 for visa-exempt visitors flying to Canada – the eTA.
 This stands for Electronic Travel Authorisation and is a type of…